 Accordingly, the link between self-efficacy and procrastination can lead to a vicious cycle, where procrastinating causes someone to have low self-efficacy, which increases the likelihood that they’ll procrastinate again, which keeps their self-efficacy low, and so on, in a perpetual self-fulfilling prophecy.
 This is especially likely in cases when people have low-self efficacy with regard to their ability to self-regulate and avoid procrastinating, since this can cause them to not even try to overcome their procrastination.

 However, the link between the two self-efficacy and procrastination can also lead to a virtuous cycle instead, where high self-efficacy reduces procrastination, which can increase self-efficacy and therefore reduce future procrastination, and so on.
 This ties in to the description of self-efficacy as “the power of believing you can”.

-Nevertheless, overly high self-efficacy can also lead to procrastination, for example when it causes people to have such an exaggerated sense of their abilities, that they become overly optimistic about their ability to work on tasks, and consequently postpone them unnecessarily, thinking that they’ll be able to get things done in less time than they actually need.
+Nevertheless, overly high self-efficacy can also lead to procrastination, for example when it causes people to have such an overconfident sense of their abilities, that they become overly optimistic about their ability to work on tasks, and consequently postpone them unnecessarily, thinking that they’ll be able to get things done in less time than they actually need.